Constraining Ultra Light Dark Matter with the Galactic Nuclear Star Cluster: Mock Data Validation

-This result is also similar to our result of model~A (Fig.~\ref{fig:MockModel1Hist}).
-This means that the current quality of the data cannot distinguish between the cases with a soliton core with $m_{\rm DM}=10^{-20.3}$~eV (model~A) and no detectable soliton core (model~C).
-On the other hand, both models show a clear gap between about $\log[m_{\rm DM}{\rm (eV)}]=-20.0$ and $-18.5$, unlike model~B that has a soliton core with $m_{\rm DM}=10^{-19.5}$~eV.
-Hence, we can confidently conclude that the gap can be used to reject a soliton core with ULDM particle mass in the range between $m_{\rm DM}=10^{-20.0}$~eV and $10^{-18.5}$~eV.
-We cannot identify or reject ULDM outside of this mass range, including $m_{\rm DM}=10^{-20.3}$~eV, from the current data.
+Contrary to our MCMC results for the observational data (Fig.~\ref{fig:MODEL1CON}), the probability distribution of $\log(m_{\rm DM})$ does not show a clear degeneracy with $\log(\rho_{\rm b,NSC})$.
+The close-up view of the marginalised probability distribution of $\log(m_{\rm DM})$ is shown in Fig.~\ref{fig:MockModel3Hist}.
+Similar to model~A, Fig.~\ref{fig:MockModel3Hist} shows a clear gap between about $\log[m_{\rm DM}{\rm (eV)}]=-20.4$ and $-18.5$, unlike model~B that has a soliton core with $m_{\rm DM}=10^{-19.5}$~eV.
+Hence, we can confidently conclude that the gap can be used to reject a soliton core with ULDM particle mass in the range between $m_{\rm DM}=10^{-20.4}$~eV and $10^{-18.5}$~eV.
+On the other hand, comparing with model~A (Fig.~\ref{fig:MockModel1Hist}), there is no clear peak of the probability distribution around $\log[m_{\rm DM}{\rm (eV)}]=-20.5$ in model~C. This means that the $10^{-20.5}$~eV ULDM particle mass is equally possible to be $m_{\rm DM}<10^{-21.0}$~eV or $m_{\rm DM}>10^{-18.5}$~eV.
+In other words, the current quality of the data cannot identify or reject the ULDM particle mass outside of the gap, i.e. $m_{\rm DM}<10^{-20.4}$~eV or $m_{\rm DM}>10^{-18.5}$~eV, including $10^{-20.5}$~eV.

+Interestingly, the fact that the result for the observational data (Fig.~\ref{fig:MODEL1Hist}) has a clear peak around $\log[m_{\rm DM}{\rm (eV)}]=-20.5$ indicates two potential scenarios: there is a soliton core with $m_{\rm DM}=10^{-20.5}$~eV, or there is an extra mass contribution, compared to the pure NSC model of model~C, to mimic the $m_{\rm DM}=10^{-20.5}$~eV soliton core.
+Since the former scenario requires an unreasonably small mass of NSC, as discussed above, we think that the latter scenario is likely, because the mass of the nuclear stellar disk might become significant around $\sim$ 3 pc \cite[]{gallego2018}.